Why do we have so many potholes?

 Video

-The chancellor says councils in England will get an extra £420m in his Budget to fix potholes, but how do they form in the first place?
+The chancellor says councils in England will get an extra £420m in his Budget to fix potholes.

-And why might our preference for smooth and quiet roads be adding to the problem?

 -